Skip to content

 Procedure

-The surgical procedure that Is performed to treat Achalaisa is known as Myotomy.
+The surgical procedure that is performed to treat Achalaisa is known as Heller Myotomy.
 The procedure involves the cutting or splitting of the muscle fibers of the distal esophagus right above the stomach.
-BMI surgeons generally use a laparoscopic surgical approach commonly referred to as a Heller Myotomy.
+BMI surgeons generally use a robotic surgical approach for this.
 This involves five tiny incisions in your abdomen for insertion of the laparoscopic instruments.
-You can see a video of Laparoscopic Heller Myotomy on our website.
+It takes approximately one hour to perform a robotic Heller Myotomy.

 Post –Operative Expectations

 Surgical treatment for Achalasia generally requires 1-2 nights stay in the hospital.
 When you leave the hospital you will be placed on a liquid diet that will slowly progress to soft mushy foods for 3 weeks.
-At your 3 week appointment you will be scheduled for an Upper GI so that your surgeon can see how your food is emptying from the esophagus into your stomach.
-This Upper GI will be compared to the Upper GI that was performed prior to surgery.
-The surgical treatment of Achalasia has a greater than 90 percent long-term success rate.
+At your 3 week appointment you will be scheduled for an Upper GI so that your surgeon can see how food is emptying from the esophagus into your stomach.
+This Upper GI will be compared to one that was performed prior to surgery.
+The surgical treatment of Achalasia has a greater than 95% long-term success rate.
 The most common complications after surgery include reflux and heartburn but this is unusual.